“TOMORROW WE TAKE OVER THE WORLD”

 When someone has had too many bad life experiences, the brain has a much more limited capacity or skills to regulate & cope, & needs help to heal itself.

-1. controls our personal reality – how we identify (name) our experiences.
+1. Lowest – controls our personal reality – how we identify (name) our experiences.
 Also can cut off thinking

 2. Subconscious – fight, flee or freeze, controls our basic evaluations – how we understand our experiences

-3. regulates motivation for everything we do, & synchronizes our life rhythms, from the cingulate cortex
+3. Conscious – for self-regulation, regulates motivation for everything we do, synchronizes our life rhythms – from the cingulate cortex

-4. gives the ability to quiet ourselves – to not ‘lose it’, stay upset for too long, or over-react.
-Also, gives us our Identity, ‘Who I am’, from the PFC
+4. Conscious (highest) – gives us our Identity, ‘Who I am’, from the PFC.
+Also the ability to quiet ourselves – to not ‘lose it’, stay upset for too long, or over-react.

 NEXT: Anger & the Brain (Part 2)